Click on the card to see a larger version of the image.

 2014 We passed our Canadian Citizenship test.
 Clipart and The Pint Shop

 2013 An amazing year.
-From acting on stage to colon cancer.
-From seeing friends & Family to thinking I wasn’t going to see anyone ever again
+From acting on stage to stage four colon cancer.
+From seeing friends & family to thinking I wasn’t going to see anyone ever again

 2012 Remodelling.
 The first time we’ve e-mailed the card.